 Get exclusive member benefits & effect social change.
 Join Today

 Working on your feet all day can do a number on your feet, legs, and back.
-According to the Society of Chiropodists and Podiatrists, each year 2 million sick days are lost due to lower limb disorders.
+In the United Kingdom, around 2.4 million work days were lost in 2009 and 2010 due to lower limb disorders.
 A 2014 survey of 1,000 American adults from the American Podiatric Medical Association found that half of respondents lived with some form of foot pain.
 Much of this pain and discomfort could be prevented by wearing the right shoe for the job and following a daily foot care routine.

 Whether you’re cooking on a restaurant line, cutting hair in a salon, teaching in a classroom, or folding T-shirts at a clothing store, making an extra effort to take good care of your feet and legs can go a long way toward staying healthy and happy.

 Flat sole shoes may seem like the obvious choice if you work on your feet, but these shoes aren’t recommended for prolonged standing.
-According to the Occupational Health Clinics for Ontario Workers Inc., your heel should be elevated by at least ¼-inch and should be less than 2 inches.
+According to Canada’s Occupational Health Clinics for Ontario Workers Inc., your heel should be elevated by at least ¼-inch and should be less than 2 inches.

 Work shoes should also provide good arch support.
 This helps reduce weakness and soreness in the legs and feet.
-You can purchase arch support insoles from a drug store or an athletic store if your shoes don’t provide enough support.
+If your shoes don’t provide enough support, you can purchase arch support insoles from a drugstore or an athletic store.

 Many people wear shoes that are too small.
 This cuts off circulation to your feet, increases your chances of blisters, and makes walking or standing uncomfortable, if not unbearable.
 Getting your feet properly sized can help you make better decisions when it comes to purchasing shoes and reducing discomfort.